-Drug addiction isn’t something that people can just stop.
-Since it’s a disease, they require help dealing with it.
+Drug addiction is not something that people can just stop on their own without professional help.
+Since addiction is a disease, they require help when dealing with and recovering from it.
 For some people, addiction treatment is enough to put them on the road to recovery.
 Others require addiction medicines to help them get well.
 There are numerous types of medicine that rehab centers use to aid their patients in the fight against addiction.
-The medicines that each center uses varies depending on the drugs that each patient is addicted to and how long he or she has been addicted.
-Below are a few types of addiction medicine that rehab clinics commonly use.
+The medicines that each rehab treatment center uses varies depending on the drugs that each patient is addicted to and how long he or she has been addicted to those substances.
+Below are a few types of addiction medicine that rehab and recovery clinics like Crestview Recovery commonly use.

 Why Addiction Medicine Is Used

-For people who aren’t familiar with addiction, it’s hard to understand why rehab centers use medicine to fight it.
-From an outside view, it might appear that they’re simply substituting one drug for another.
+For people who are not familiar with addiction, it is hard to understand why rehab centers use medicine to fight it.
+From an outside view, it might appear that they are simply substituting one drug for another.
 However, these medicines are necessary to combat a number of problems.
-For example, addiction medicine can lessen the symptoms associated with withdrawal.
+For example, addiction medicine can lessen the symptoms associated with withdrawal when you are in a drug detox program.

 Medicines for Opioid Abuse